Singtaa/UnityMCP/README.md

 ## Features

-- **68 Tools** for manipulating scenes, GameObjects, components, transforms, and more
+- **72 Tools** for manipulating scenes, GameObjects, components, prefabs, transforms, and more
 - **MCP Resources** for live access to console logs, scene hierarchy, test results, and project files
 - **Auto-start Node.js server** - no manual setup required
 - **Editor Window** for monitoring and configuration